OpenAssetIO/OpenAssetIO/decisions/DR009-Locatable-content-traits.md

 -   Allows the host to declare the locator strategies it supports to access content (eg: `path`, `URL`, etc.), which can influence `resolve` and browsing.
--   No sting manipulation overhead in path-based hosts.
+-   No string manipulation overhead in path-based hosts.
 -   No need for duplicate specifications.
 -   Uses the API mechanism for adapting responses at runtime (the calling context's locale).